csabaiBio/physdl/docs/index.md

 # News
 - The first [Kaggle challenge](https://www.kaggle.com/t/015575186d82440c994766c32beeb9c9) is live.
 You can download challenge data only through the provided link!
 The submission deadline is 31 March, 23:59 (UTC).
-- The first [Kaggle challenge](https://www.kaggle.com/t/b9e647ee059f4d6d84348791bd6f7af7) is live.
+- The second [Kaggle challenge](https://www.kaggle.com/t/b9e647ee059f4d6d84348791bd6f7af7) is live.
 You can download challenge data only through the provided link!
 The submission deadline is 20 May, 23:59 (UTC).